-- Conduct Bangladesh household survey for creating a single registry of beneficiaries - Develop an ideal framework of single registry-based MIS - Enhance capacity of Women for protection, leadership, self-respect, entrepreneurship, social support and risk mitigation - Ensure gender-responsive programme design with strengthened gender-focused result monitoring using sex-disaggregated data - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment.
+- Conduct Bangladesh household survey for creating a single registry of beneficiaries. - Develop an ideal framework of single registry-based MIS for social security - Assess the capacity of women for protection, leadership, self-respect, entrepreneurship, social support and risk mitigation through survey and studies. - Support gender-responsive programme design and gender focused progress assessment by provising relevant and updated sex-disaggregated data - Ensure collection of sex disaggeregated data and ensure collation and gender analysis in all studies, census and survey. - Use digitized single registry for all statistical analysis of social security programmes.